New South Carolina laws that go into effect in July 2018

 Faith-based adoption

-A proviso passed with the 2018-19 state budget — which goes into effect this week — allows faith-based adoption agencies to turn away LGBTQ parents and same-sex couples who want a child of their own.
+A proviso passed with the 2018-19 state budget allows faith-based adoption agencies to turn away LGBTQ parents and same-sex couples who want a child of their own.

 The proviso prohibits the Department of Social Services from discriminating against agencies for declining to provide any service that “conflicts with … a sincerely-held religious belief or moral conviction of the faith-based child placing agency.”